Thailand Ladies Open

-The Thailand Ladies Open was a professional golf tournament in Thailand on the Ladies Asian Golf Tour.
-It featured on the Ladies European Tour in 2005.
+The Thailand Ladies Open was a women's professional golf tournament held in Thailand.
+It was first played in 1987 as part of the Ladies Asia Golf Circuit.
+The tournament was later played on the Ladies European Tour in 2005 and on the Ladies Asian Golf Tour from 2006 to 2013.

 History

 The first event was held at the inception of the Ladies Asia Golf Circuit in 1987.
-The 26th edition in 2013 was won by Thailand amateur Sherman Santiwiwatthanaphong on her 17th birthday.
-The 2011 event required a long playoff between Cho A-ram and Tanaporn Kongkiatkrai until the 19-year-old Kongkiatkrai made a birdie on the ninth playoff hole to claim victory.
+The 2011 event required a long playoff between Cho A-ram and Tanaporn Kongkiatkrai, with Kongkiatkrai making a birdie on the ninth playoff hole to win the title.
+The 26th and final edition, held in 2013, was won by Thai amateur Sherman Santiwiwatthanaphong on her 17th birthday.